Barnawartha: Historic resources

+Railway incidents

+Barnawartha has been the site of two significant rail incidents on the North East railway line.

+On 17 June 1982, a Melbourne-bound goods train ran through a red signal in heavy fog north of Barnawartha station and collided with the rear of the Spirit of Progress passenger train, which had broken down due to engine failure.
+The goods train struck at approximately 46 km/h, killing both crew members of the goods train and injuring nine others.

+On 29 January 2020, a Pacific National freight train derailed near Barnawartha while travelling toward Albury, separating into three sections.
+The front section continued until it struck an approaching V/Line passenger train on the adjacent track, which impacted a shipping container on a derailed wagon and stopped approximately 50 metres short of another container lying across both tracks.
+No injuries were reported.
+An investigation by Victoria's Office of the Chief Investigator found the derailment was caused by a vertical track geometry defect and probable lateral track misalignment that had not been identified under the Australian Rail Track Corporation's assessment system.
+The incident led the ARTC to revise its procedures and standards for track geometry assessment.

 Education

 Barnawartha Primary School, located at 11–17 Stanley Street, provides education from Prep to Year 6.
-The school is part of the Upper Hume Network and received a new inclusive playground in 2021 via the Victorian Government’s Inclusive Schools Fund.
+The school is part of the Upper Hume Network and received a new inclusive playground in 2021 via the Victorian Government's Inclusive Schools Fund.

 Sports

 The former golf course has been repurposed into a general-use recreation reserve managed by the Barnawartha Recreation Reserve Committee of Management.

 In early 2024, two multipurpose hard courts (netball and tennis) were completed.
 Upgrades included LED lighting, seating, shelters, fencing and new acrylic surfaces.
 The $779,782 project was jointly funded by: